-- Explain why you chose the language methods and techniques you used in your response to Section A, and evaluate their effect on your new audience, purpose and genre. - Link technical features to audience, purpose and context; explain why the language used was appropriate and be as specific as you can. - Develop a flexible "toolkit" of frameworks that can be applied to a variety of texts and techniques, along with a range of linguistic terminology. - Always supports your points with examples from your writing.
+- Explain why you chose the language methods and techniques you used in your response to Section A, and evaluate their effect on your new audience, purpose and genre. - Link technical features to audience, purpose and context; explain why the language used was appropriate and be as specific as you can. - Develop a flexible "toolkit" of frameworks that can be applied to a variety of texts and techniques, along with a range of linguistic terminology. - Always supports your points with examples from your writing, or from the source materials, as appropriate.